 Back-up and The Cloud

 I use Dropbox for my cloud storage.
 Do your research.
-Dropbox isn’t cheap but I have found them to be the best.
-I keep every file and photo on my computer in my Dropbox Folder on the off chance my laptop is lost, stolen or breaks.
+Dropbox isn’t cheap but I have found them to be the best overall.
+I keep every file and photo on my computer in a Dropbox Folder on the off chance my laptop is lost, stolen, or breaks.
 That way absolutely nothing is lost.

-I also keep all my photos and recent video footage backed up on not one but two external drives.
-External drives are light and small.
+I also keep all my photos and recent video footage backed up on not one but two external hard drives.
+External drives are light and small and not too expensive.
 I keep all my photos and recent video footage backed up on an external drive because often with my documenting I go way back for photo selection and I find retrieving photos out of the cloud to be a pain.
-I keep all photos backed up onto a second external drive because external drives are known to break (like mine did last month).
-I don’t want to have to take the time to try retrieving 36,000+ photos plus video out of the cloud so I have a second back up to have an easy accessible copy on hand if an external drive breaks.
+I keep all photos backed up onto a second external drive because external drives are known to break (I had 1 break on my bike tour).
+I don’t want to have to take the time to try retrieving 36,000 photos plus video out of the cloud so I have a second backup to have an easily accessible copy on hand if an external drive breaks.

-In the interest of staying organized I get my photos off my phone as often and as quick as possible and organize them in appropriate folders.
-For example, in Mexico I have so far visited over 215 different cathedrals.
-I often visit more than 12 a day.
+In the interest of staying organized, I get my photos off my phone as often and as quickly as possible and organize them in appropriate folders.
+For example, in Mexico, I visited and photographed over 215 different cathedrals.
+I often visited more than 12 a day.
 (In Puebla City I visited 25 cathedrals in one day!)
-Can you imagine trying to straighten and sort that mess out 6 months later?
-Using Mexican cathedrals as an example I often create a folder for a Mexican state and then the cities I visit and then folders for the various cathedrals I visit.
+Can you imagine trying to sort that mess out 6 months later?
+Using Mexican cathedrals as an example I often create a folder for a Mexican state and then a folder for the cities I visited and then folders for the various cathedrals I visited.
 For example, > Guanajuato State > Guanajuato City > Templo de San Francisco.

 Photo Editing